EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/11-Run-Application.md

     - **Launch Backend: FastAPI** – starts the backend (also starts Arize container automatically via preLaunchTask).
     - **Launch Frontend (UI)** – starts the frontend app.
     - **Launch Frontend and Backend** – starts both apps simultaneously.
-3. Click the green play button to start debugging.
+3. Click the green play button to start the applications.

 ![debugger-dropdown](../img/debugger-drop-down.png)

 !!! info "The compound configuration **Launch Frontend and Backend** will run both apps together, each in its own debugger instance."

----

-## Running in Devcontainers

-When using VS Code Devcontainers:

-- The Arize container starts automatically—no manual steps needed.

-- Use the VS Code debugger as described above to run backend, frontend, or both (no need to run commands manually).

-1. Open the Run & Debug panel (`Ctrl+Shift+D`).
-2. Choose the desired configuration (backend, frontend, or both).
-3. Start debugging.

-!!! note "**Note:** Manual Arize container setup is only required for local (non-devcontainer) environments."

 ---